 As of January 1, 2021, Hamaspik Medicare cannot deny a hospital claim for administrative reasons.
-If they ultimately provider the information that we need to make a Utilization Management decision, Hamaspik Medicare may still deny it but not solely for missing the pre-authorization requirement.
+If the provider supplies the information required to make a Utilization Management decision, Hamaspik Medicare may still deny a claim, but not solely for missing the pre-authorization requirement.

-No preauthorization is required before emergency services rendered by a hospital, but hospitals must notify Hamaspik Medicare of emergency admissions within the following time frames (except exempt units):
+No authorization is required before emergency services rendered by a hospital, but hospitals must notify Hamaspik Medicare of admissions within the following time frames (except exempt units):